 How washing machines compare on efficiency

 The average washing machine uses 9.5 litres of water for every kilogram of cotton clothes it washes.
-But water usage varies between models, ranging from an 8kg machine that can use just 5.5 litres of water per kilogram to an 6kg washer that consumes 22.7 litres of water per kilogram.
+Water usage does vary between models though, ranging from an 8kg machine that can use just 5.5 litres of water per kilogram to a 6kg washer that consumes 22.7 litres of water per kilogram.

-While the better performing washing machines use 44 litres of water at maximum capacity, the less water efficient models – with a smaller capacity – can use 136.2 litres.
+While the better performing washing machines use 44 litres of water at maximum capacity, the less water efficient models – with a smaller capacity – can use up to 136.2 litres.